vmware/terraform-provider-vcfa/README.md

 ## Troubleshooting the Provider

-Read [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) to learn how to configure and understand logs and how to diagnose common errors.
+Read [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) to learn how to configure and understand logs, and how to diagnose common errors.